Overview

 The

-method iterates over each element in an array. -
+@eachmethod iterates over each element in an array. -

 It executes the provided function for each item in the collection, passing the item, index

-, and the entire array as parameters. -
+@(_i), and the entire array as parameters. -

 Using

-you can access the current item’s index,_i
+@(_i)you can access the current item’s index,_iis built in.

 Example (JavaScript)